RouteKG: A knowledge graph-based framework for route prediction on road networks: Introduction

-\begin{itemize}[leftmargin=*,noitemsep] \item We introduce RouteKG, a novel KG-based modeling framework for short-term route prediction.
-In this approach, we construct a KG on the road network and treat the route prediction problem as a KGC task.
-More specifically, the current link traversed by the user is treated as the \textit{head entity} and the (estimated or observed) goal direction as the \textit{relation}.
-The objective of KGC is to find the future link as the \textit{tail entity}.
-Therefore, we can leverage the learned KG representations to enhance model performance and interpretability. \item As part of the RouteKG framework, we present an $n$-ary tree-based route generation algorithm that efficiently generates multiple future routes in a batch mode based on predicted probability, and a rank refinement module that improves the initial route ranking, resulting in more trustworthy and accurate top-$K$ route predictions.
-Incorporating these modules enhances the overall performance and reliability of the route prediction model. \item Through extensive experiments on two real-world vehicle trajectory datasets from Chengdu and Shanghai, the results validate the superior prediction performance of RouteKG over the state-of-the-art baseline models across various scenarios of goal information availability, and highlight the efficiency of the proposed route generation algorithm by achieving an inference speed of a hundred milliseconds per million responses.
-Furthermore, a case study using the trained RouteKG as a simulator to estimate real-time traffic flows at the link level demonstrates the effectiveness of our method in diverse application scenarios. \end{itemize}
+With the aforementioned challenges, we propose a novel model, \textit{RouteKG}, which leverages Knowledge Graphs (KGs) \cite{wang2014knowledge} to encode road networks for short-term route prediction.
+Unlike existing models that rely on sequence-to-sequence (seq2seq) structures \cite{sutskever2014sequence}, RouteKG interprets route prediction as a Knowledge Graph Completion (KGC) task \cite{chen2020knowledge}.
+Specifically, we propose a \textit{Knowledge Graph Module} that can predict the future links (tail entities) a user might traverse based on current links (head entities) and moving directions (relations) without solely relying on seq2seq structures.
+The module explicitly incorporates the goal moving direction (estimated or actual) into the future route prediction process, better aligning with the intrinsic nature of human navigation.
+In addition, we employ a \textit{Route Generation Module} to efficiently generate top-$K$ route candidates, and a \textit{Rank Refinement Module} that can model the dependencies between different links within each predicted route to rerank the route candidates for consistency, resulting in the final top-$K$ predictions.
+Our proposed KG-based approach can effectively model the spatial relations, thus outperforming existing baselines by a large margin, and it could benefit a range of transportation or routing tasks.
+The contributions of this study are summarized as follows: \begin{itemize}[leftmargin=*,noitemsep] \item We introduce RouteKG, a novel KG-based modeling framework for short-term route prediction.
+In this approach, we adapt the KG to represent road networks and reformulate the route prediction problem as a KGC task.
+Then, the learned road network and route representations can enhance model prediction and interpretability. \item We propose an $n$-ary tree-based route generation algorithm that enables efficient batch generation of future routes based on predicted probabilities derived from the KG.
+Additionally, we employ a rank refinement module that effectively prioritizes routes for their consistency by modeling dependencies between road links, resulting in more accurate, trustworthy, and reliable top-$K$ route predictions. \item Through extensive experiments on two real-world vehicle trajectory datasets from Chengdu and Shanghai, the results validate the superior prediction performance of RouteKG over state-of-the-art baseline models across various scenarios of goal information availability, with low response latency.
+Furthermore, a case study using the trained RouteKG as a simulator to estimate real-time traffic flows at the link level demonstrates our method's effectiveness in diverse application scenarios. \end{itemize}